KULDEEPJADHAV2000/KULDEEPJADHAV2000/README.md

 ## Education

-- Currently pursuing a Bachelors of Engineering in  Electrical engineering student at JSPM'S Bhivrabai Sawant Institute Of Technology And Research, Pune.
+- Recently completed a Bachelors of Engineering in  Electrical engineering student at JSPM'S Bhivrabai Sawant Institute Of Technology And Research, Pune.
 - Completed Diploma in Electrical engineering in 2021 at Smt.
 S.S.
 Patil Polytechnic ,Chopda Jalgoan.

 ## Projects